lalalune/website/README.md

 ## There Is Work To Be Done

 If you want to work with me in some capacity, please reach out.
 I am particularly motivated by projects that use technology in new and interesting ways to do good for a lot of people.
-If you're looking for meaningful work to put your time into, check out: https://github.com/jointhealliance